Weighted Littlewood--Paley inequalities for heat flows in $\RCD$ spaces: Preliminaries

-\begin{definition} The Sobolev class $S^2(M)$ is the space of all Borel functions $h: M\rightarrow \R$, for which there exists a non-negative function $f\in L^2(M)$ such that, for each test plan $\pi$, it holds
+\begin{definition} The Sobolev class $S^2(M):=S^{2}(M,d,\mu)$ is the space of all Borel functions $h: M\rightarrow \R$, for which there exists a non-negative function $f\in L^2(M)$ such that, for each test plan $\pi$, it holds

-where $f$ is called a weak upper gradient for $h$. \end{definition} It turns out that for each $h\in S^2(M)$, there exists a unique minimal function $f$ in the $\mu$-a.e. sense such that \eqref{curve-sobolev} holds.
-The minimal function $f$ is denoted $|\nabla h|_w$ and is called the minimal weak upper gradient of $h$.
+\end{definition} It turns out that for each $h\in S^2(M)$, there exists a unique minimal function $f$ in the $\mu$-a.e. sense such that \eqref{curve-sobolev} holds.
+The minimal function $f$ is represented by $|\nabla h|_w$ and called the minimal weak upper gradient of $h$.
 See e.g. \cite{AmbrosioGigliSavare2014}.

-The Sobolev space $W^{1,2}(M)$ is defined as $S^2(M)\cap L^2(M)$, which is a Banach space with the norm
+The Sobolev space $W^{1,2}(M):=W^{1,2}(M,d,\mu)$ is defined as $S^2(M)\cap L^2(M)$, which is a Banach space with the norm

 but, in general, not a Hilbert space.